yawpreko/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script is switching user
+This script is is for shell permissions